Rancho Tularcitos

-Rancho Tularcitos was a 26581 acre Mexican land grant in present day Monterey County, California given in 1834 by Governor José Figueroa to Rafael Goméz.
+Rancho Tularcitos was a 26581 acre Mexican land grant in present day Monterey County, California given in 1834 by Governor José Figueroa to Rafael Gómez.
 Tularcitos means "place of the little Tule thickets".
 The grant was in the upper Carmel Valley, along Tularcitos Creek, and was bounded on the west by Rancho Los Laureles.

 History

-Rafael Goméz (1784-1838), born in Mexico, came to California in 1830 as a legal advisor to Governor Manuel Victoria.
-In 1831, he married Joséfa Antonia Estrada (1813-1890), a daughter of José Mariano Estrada, grantee of Rancho Buena Vista.
-Goméz was a supporter of Figueroa, but resigned his position, and was granted the six square league Rancho Tularcitos in 1834.
+Rafael Gómez (1784-1838), born in Mexico, came to California in 1830 as a legal advisor to Governor Manuel Victoria.
+In 1831, he married Josefa Antonia Estrada (1813-1890), a daughter of José Mariano Estrada, grantee of Rancho Buena Vista.
+Gómez was a supporter of Figueroa, but resigned his position, and was granted the six square league Rancho Tularcitos in 1834.
 He held public offices in Monterey in 1835-36.
-Rafael Goméz died in an accident on Rancho Tularcitos in 1838.
+Rafael Gómez died in an accident on Rancho Tularcitos in 1838.

 With the cession of California to the United States following the Mexican-American War, the 1848 Treaty of Guadalupe Hidalgo provided that the land grants would be honored.
-As required by the Land Act of 1851, a claim for Rancho Tularcitos was filed with the Public Land Commission in 1852, and the grant was patented to Joséfa Antonia Estrada de Gomez in 1866.
+As required by the Land Act of 1851, a claim for Rancho Tularcitos was filed with the Public Land Commission in 1852, and the grant was patented to Josefa Antonia Estrada de Gómez in 1866.